Free Research Preview. DrugChatter may produce inaccurate information.

 Key Takeaways

-* The peak plasma concentration of Advil is typically reached within 1-2 hours after administration.
+* The peak concentration of ibuprofen in the bloodstream is typically reached within 1-2 hours after administration

 1. How long does it take for Advil to start working?

-Advil typically starts working within 30 minutes to 1 hour after administration.
+Answer: Advil typically starts working within 30-60 minutes after administration.

 2. Can I take Advil with food?

-Yes, you can take Advil with food, but it may delay the onset of absorption and peak plasma concentration.
+Answer: Yes, you can take Advil with a small amount of food, but it may slow down absorption.

-3. How long does Advil stay in your system?
+3. How long does Advil stay in the system?

 4. Can I take Advil with other medications?